 ∂ f∂ var as dvar ∂ f∂ var as dvar

-Use chain rule to back propagate the gradient.
+Use the chain rule to back propagate the gradient.
 Now we have ∂J∂out i ∂J∂outi .
 We apply the simple chain rule in calculus to back propagate the gradient one more layer to the left.
 We follow our naming convention to name ∂J∂W as dW ∂J∂W as dW and ∂J∂b as db ∂J∂b as db .

 Apply chain rule: